technika79/Torrentstrike/ReadMe.txt

 - BugID#4 Spacer.gif problems when not installed on localhost
 - BugID#5 Smilies don't displayed in phpbb admin panel
-- BugID#6 Hardcoded html removed from TBDev (It's only 50% done for now...)
+- BugID#6 Hardcoded html removed from XTBDev (It's only 50% done for now...)
 - BugID#9 Installation of phpbb failed when installed from xampp 1.5.1 on windows